pcjustin/introduction-to-rust/README.md

 # Introduction to Rust

-These are the slides of the talk I gave at the first session of the [Toulouse Rust meetup](https://www.meetup.com/fr-FR/Toulouse-Rust-Meetup/) in January 2019.

-The rendered version at [https://swallez.github.io/introduction-to-rust/](https://swallez.github.io/introduction-to-rust/slide-1.html)

 ### How this presentation was prepared

 The slides are rendered using [mdBook](http://rust-lang-nursery.github.io/mdBook/), the same tool used to render the [Rust Book](https://doc.rust-lang.org/book/).
 Along with being a dogfooding experiment, this allows the code examples to be run or even modified from the presentation itself.
 Live coding within the slideshow is pretty cool!